 The Blanca is the highest tropical mountain range on earth.
 The Blanca is a compact range, 180 kilometers long and 20 kilometers wide.
 It contains no less than 25 peaks reaching 6000 meters and another 35 rising above 5700 meters.
 Topping the range is Huascaran, 6768 meters or 22,205’, the fourth highest peak in the Western Hemisphere.
 The mountains run roughly northwest to southeast and are bordered on the east by the Amazon Basin to the west by the Cordillera Negra, a high (14,000’) dry range.
 In between the Negra and the Blanca is the Rio Santa Valley in which lies the town of Huaraz.
 Huaraz could be called the Chamonix of the Andes.
 At 10,000’ Huaraz is your first step in acclimating and the base for your mountain adventures.

-The general climbing season runs from May through July.
+In general the climbing season runs from May through July.
+However with global warming effecting the Blanca, the season has now shifted through August with fine weather as well.
 This is the dry season and the weather can be very dependable.
 Seven to twelve days of clear skies followed be a few days of unsettled weather and repeating until August, when the weather becomes more unstable with longer period of clouds, rain and /or snow.
 During the climbing season temps can fluctuate greatly.
 Night time lows above 5000 meters can be minus 5 to minus 25 degrees Celsius.
 The valleys can be as warm as 25 degrees Celsius and very nice.

 Brad Johnson, author of, “Classic Climbs of the Cordillera Blanca, Peru, has likened the Blanca to a cross between the Alps and the Himalaya.
 It has the easy approaches and none of the crowds of the Alps.
 Yet the peaks are high, wild, and seemingly remote.